Your Skin Type: Understanding Aging Skin

 Finally, the subcutaneous layer is the deepest layer of the skin.
 This layer is composed of a support network of connective tissue and fat.
 This layer of skin helps the body maintain proper temperature and protects your internal organs while keeping everything snug and in place.

 All things considered, how you care for your skin has a tremendous influence on how it ages.
 While it’s true that genetic factors may be of your control, it is possible to minimize the effects and reduce the impact of lifestyle and environmental factors with good skincare.

 It’s never too early, or too late, to invest in yourself with a quality skincare routine Like our Anti-Aging Skincare Regimen that you commit to regularly.
 This includes a gentle cleanser that’s formulated for your skin type.
 This is important because aging skin isn’t always dry, so you want to pay attention to your individual skin type when choosing skincare products.
 Look for ingredients like vitamin C and hyaluronic acid, which help support collagen and elastin production, while healing the upper layer of skin and encouraging a proper moisture balance.

 Aging skin (all skin, really) demands the daily use of a moisturizer, along with specialized moisturizing products for targeted trouble areas – such as the fragile undereye area or the delicate skin on the neck, both of which can be among the first areas to show signs of aging.

 The Most Important Part of Caring for Aging Skin

-Finally, taking care of yourself is one of the best proactive measure you can take against prematurely aging skin.
-Get plenty of good quality sleep, spend time in nature but always use the sunscreen, take time to nourish your body, and nurture your soul.
+Finally, taking care of yourself is one of the best proactive measures you can take against prematurely aging skin.
+Get plenty of good quality sleep, spend time in nature but always use sunscreen, take time to nourish your body, and nurture your soul.